Rat-bite fever: Symptoms and signs

-Symptoms are different for every person depending on the type of rat-bite fever with which the person is infected.
+Symptoms are different depending on the type of rat-bite fever with which the person is infected.
 Both spirillary and streptobacillary rat-bite fever have a few individual symptoms, although most symptoms are shared.
 Streptobacillosis is most commonly found in the United States and spirillary rat-bite fever is generally diagnosed in Africa.
 Rat-bite symptoms are visually seen in most cases and include inflammation around the open sore.
 A rash can also spread around the area and appear red or purple.
 Other symptoms associated with streptobacillary rat-bite fever include chills, fever, vomiting, headaches, and muscle aches.
 Joints can also become painfully swollen and pain can be experienced in the back.
 Skin irritations such as ulcers or inflammation can develop on the hands and feet.
 Wounds heal slowly, so symptoms possibly come and go over the course of a few months.

 Symptoms associated with spirillary rat-bite fever include issues with the lymph nodes, which often swell or become inflamed as a reaction to the infection.
 The most common locations of lymph node swelling are in the neck, groin, and underarm.
 Symptoms generally appear within two to ten days of exposure to the infected animal.
 It begins with the fever and progresses to the rash on the hands and feet within two to four days.
 The rash appears all over the body with this form but rarely causes joint pain.